 How Dr Jade Scott’s journey began

 From a young age, Dr Jade Scott had a ‘never give up’ attitude and believed in the power of positive thinking.
 This mindset has helped her through some of life’s biggest challenges, including overcoming a brain tumour that was diagnosed just hours after her daughter was born — talk about bad timing!
-Despite overcome big challenges, she does not see herself as the superhero of her story, nor will she play victim to life — she is simply grateful for what she has, and she is passionate about sharing what she has learned and building meaningful connections.
+Despite overcoming big challenges, she does not see herself as the superhero of her story, nor will she play victim to life — she is simply grateful for what she has, and she is passionate about sharing what she has learned and building meaningful connections.
 You can read more about Dr Scott’s personal story on her website.

 What defines a gratitudist?